The Bond of Love Summary & Notes for Class 9 English

 4. The Zoo Staff (Brief Mention)

 • Helpful and Observant: The zoo superintendent and staff notice how sad Bruno is without the narrator’s wife.
-They help in allowing her to visit him and later in making a special island home for him inside the zoo.
+They allowed Baba’s return; later, a special island with a moat was built in their Bangalore home.

 Line by Line Explanation - The Bond of Love Class 9 Summary